Courses

 • World Association for Small and Medium Enterprises (WASME): WASME is an international non-governmental organisation that helps small and medium-sized businesses solve challenges.
 It has established an 'International Committee for Rural Industrialisation' with the goal of developing a model for rural industry growth and development.

-• The National Commission for Enterprises in the Unorganised Sector (NCEUS): Established in September 2004, NCEUS works for the goal of enhancing the efficiency and worldwide competitiveness of small-scale businesses.
+• The National Commission for Enterprises in the Unorganised Sector (NCEUS): Established in September 2004, NCEUS works with the goal of enhancing the efficiency and worldwide competitiveness of small-scale businesses.
 It focuses on the issues that small businesses face, particularly in the unorganized/informal sector.

 • Job creation programmes: In addition to the organisations described above, the government has launched a number of rural development programmes.
 These are